xaperret/notes/Docker.md

 	- To customize an existing image to our needs
 - To build an image
 	- `docker build`
-- To run & create a container
+- To run & create a contenuueur
 	- `docker run`
 - Dockerfile
 	1. Define base image (FROM)